Summary

 Personal alert systems

 You may want to consider installing a personal alert system in your home for prompt assistance if you fall.
-Personal alert systems notify emergency services and caregivers of an accident, such as a fall.
+Personal alert systems notify your carers or family members, a rapid response service or emergency services in the event you have have an accident, such as a fall.

 Personal alert systems or services can provide you with confidence to live in your own home, and offer you and your family greater peace of mind.